Protecting your privacy

 If you have a complaint about how we handle your personal information, we want to hear from you.

-You are always welcome to let us know about your complaint or feedback by contacting us at:
+You are always welcome to contact us to let us know about your complaint or feedback at:

 Privacy Officer, ClickLoans